 Is the source authentic?
 Is the source what it purports to be?
-Could it be a forgery?
-Historians use techniques such as paleography (examining handwriting styles), philology (examining the structure of language), diplomatics (assessing conventions, formulae, and protocol at the time the source was allegedly written), and the dating of paper and ink to ensure that the source is authentic.
-Not all of these techniques will be possible unless the historian is using the document in its original form.
+Historians use techniques such as paleography (examining handwriting), philology (examining language structure), diplomatics (assessing conventions, formulae, and protocol at the time the source was allegedly written), and the dating of paper and ink to ensure authenticity.
+Not all techniques will be possible unless the historian is uses the original document.

 How reliable is the source?
 Was the author in a position to comment on the historical events?
 Was she or he present when the events occurred or is this third-party testimony?
-It is based on immediate reporting or later reflection?
+Is it based on immediate reporting or later reflection?
 Is the account consistent with other versions of the event being examined?

 Is there evidence of influence or bias?
 What compelled the author to produce the source?
-Was she or he paid or asked to prepare it and, if so, does this impact its content?
-Did the author's (or influencer's) position, beliefs, racial or ethnic prejudices, educational level, gender, or other factors, motivate him or her to narrate events in a certain way?
-Be cautious, however, not to assume bias merely because of the presence of these factors; evidence of bias must also be present in the text.
-Was the work subject to censorship, political correctness, or other factors that might have distorted the text?
+Were they asked to prepare it and, if so, does this impact its content?
+Did the author's (or influencer's) position, beliefs, prejudices, gender, or other factors, motivate them to narrate events in a certain way?
+Be cautious not to assume bias merely because of the presence of these factors; evidence must also be present in the text.
+Was the work subject to censorship, political correctness, or other factors that may have distorted the text?

 Is there evidence of unwitting testimony?
-Unwitting testimony is evidence that was not intended to be provided by the author but which can be helpful in revealing cultural norms and beliefs, the author's personal opinions, or interpretations of events.
+Unwitting testimony is evidence that was not intended to be provided by the author, but which can be helpful in revealing cultural norms and beliefs, the author's personal opinions, or interpretations of events.
 Sometimes, unwitting testimony can be more useful to historians because authors become "witnesses in spite of themselves."
 By contrast, witting testimony is deliberate or intentional evidence given by the author, which might have been designed to communicate a specific meaning or message and can sometimes be less valuable.